TomLKoller/ADEKF/README.md

 We will not show the above explicitly in our tutorials.

-In the following we will describe the general usage of the ADKEF.
+In the following we will describe the general usage of the ADEKF.
 For executable code with a sensefull meaning see our tutorials.

 # Usage
 To use the ADEKF you need: